 Over the past century, advances in technology and imaging have allowed scientists to peer deeply into the non-visible areas of the electromagnetic spectrum.
 Viewing an object in different wavelengths reveals much about its composition and the EM spectrum itself.
 Building on this now-common concept, we developed the EM Spectrum exhibit which now appears in museums, planetariums, and other informal educational institutions around the world.
-Ideum sells this exhibit bundled with the Ideum 100” dual 4K UHD Pano multitouch table.
+This exhibit can be purchased with Ideum, bundled with the 100” Dual 55" Pano multitouch table or the new Dual 49" Pano.

 For this exhibit, we developed custom software which allows visitors to view both terrestrial and celestial objects across different wavelengths.
 All of the content was developed specifically for the application.
 As part of the process, Ideum conducted a multispectral photo shoot for terrestrial objects and helped collect the latest celestial images.
 We also worked with museum partners to locate appropriate images for the exhibit and collaborated on the content and text descriptions.